 When it's time to register for housing, you will have the option to request a specific roommate or fill out a questionnaire with your preferences.
 If you opt for the questionnaire, you will be asked several questions to help you find a potential roommate, ranging from your sleeping habits, personality, and what you are looking for in a roommate.
 If you have a specific roommate you want to live with, you can search for and confirm your roommate once you complete your application.

 As a returning student, you have the added benefit of choosing where you would like to live on campus each year and selecting your roommates.
 Additionally, there are unique room types only available to upper-level students, including single rooms, suite-style rooms, and two-bedroom apartments.

 Entering college sometimes comes with new changes.
 Whether it's sharing a room for the first time, getting involved, or starting college classes, the first year can be overwhelming.
-It's in the residence halls that you will make friends and find support systems that can last a lifetime.
+It's in the residence halls that you make friends and find support systems that can last a lifetime.
 Each floor has a Resident Assistant, a student staff member who helps answer your questions and help you find solutions to problems.
 Resident Assistants also plan activities and events that bring the hall together, creating a home away from home.

 From lounges to rec rooms to outdoor patios, there is always a place to gather with friends.
 It's common to see students coming together for movie nights or playing video games together.
 The large outdoor areas around the buildings are great for bigger gatherings.

 Each hall has unique amenities, warmth, and charm.
 It's more than a building with four walls; your residence hall is a place to relax, study, and connect with friends.
 Each hall has lounges for relaxing and connecting with other students, a pantry to store snacks, and a laundry room.
 Have a floor-wide ping-pong or pool tournament, play lawn games with your friends, relax in front of a fireplace, or practice piano with a picturesque view of campus.